Asana/SGTM/README.md

 ## Running Tests

 To run the tests, you must set the AWS_DEFAULT_REGION environment variable.
 This is required because some of the tests are integration tests that require DynamoDb.
-These needs to be set via export, so that it is visible to sub-processes.
+This needs to be exported, so that it is available to sub-processes.
 Here's how:
 ```bash
 export AWS_DEFAULT_REGION=$([ -z "$AWS_DEFAULT_REGION" ] && echo "us-east-1" || echo $AWS_DEFAULT_REGION)
 ```